lmu-osc/Introduction-Simulations-in-R/README.md

 2) Fork and clone this repository ([here](https://github.com/MalikaIhle/Collaborative-RStudio-GitHub) is a reminder on how to fork and clone and what it means).
 If you have never been introduced to version control system, follow [these instructions](./download-repo.md) instead.

-3) Read [Hallgren A. K. 2013.
+3) *Optional* (to start getting familiarised with the content of the session): Read [Hallgren A. K. 2013.
 Conducting simulation studies in the R programming environment.
 Tutor Quant Methods Psychol. ; 9(2): 43–60.](https://doi.org/10.20982/tqmp.09.2.p043) and answer the following 3 questions in your local copy of the [reading sheet](./Hallgren2013/ReadingSheet.md):
   * describe 6 steps common to all simulations
   * describe 3 types of simulations use
   * describe 4 limitations of simulations

 ## During the session: self-paced workshop
+### How it works
-The workshop will alternate presentation of concepts and simple exercises for you to try to apply them in R. Each time you see written **YOUR TURN**, switch to your local copy of the [exercise script](./exercise_script.R), review the examples if needed, complete the exercise, and check out the proposed answer (which often contains additional tips).
+The self-paced tutorial (pages linked below) will alternate presentation of concepts and simple exercises for you to try to apply them in R. Each time you see written **YOUR TURN**, switch to your local copy of the [exercise script](./exercise_script.R), review the examples if needed, complete the exercise, and check out the proposed answer (which often contains additional tips).
+Come back to the online tutorial and after finishing one page, you can click 'next' at the bottom to continue.
+The exercice script contains  code for all the exercices and code that generates the plots that appear in the online tutorial, all in order of appearance in the tutorial.

-It is necessary that you work through the sections in order.
-Please read the blurbs of each sections below to get an overview of what is coming before starting.
+It is necessary that you work through the sections of the tutorial in order.
+Please read the blurbs of each sections below to get an overview of this workshop.

+### Tutorial
 * [Definition](./definition.md) - what are simulations?
 * [Purpose](./purpose.md) - what can we use simulations for?
 * [Basic Principles](./basic-principles.md) - what do we need to create a simulation?